graphprotocol/graph-network-subgraph/README.md

 `<INSERT_SUBGRAPH_NAME>`.
 Depending if you are deploying to rinkeby or mainnet, you will also have to fill in `prepare:rinkeby` or `prepare:mainnet` where it has `<INSERT_MAINNET_OR_RINKEBY>`.

+## Documentation

+For documentation on the subgraph, please see [DOCUMENTATION.md](./DOCUMENTATION.md).

+This will outline nuances of the subgraph, and help shed light on some of the fields and types in the schema.

 ## Copyright

 Copyright &copy; 2020 The Graph Foundation.